amazeeio/docs/local_docker_development/connect_to_mysql_from_external.md

     3306/tcp -> 0.0.0.0:32797

 Or via `docker-compose` inside a Drupal repository

     $ docker-compose port drupal 3306
     0.0.0.0:32797

 ### `linux` Get ip from container

-If you are on linux and run docker natively, you also need to get the IP of the container
+If you are on Linux and run docker natively, you also need to get the IP of the container

     $ docker inspect --format '{{ .NetworkSettings.IPAddress }}' changeme.net.docker.amazee.io
     172.17.0.4